 2) REFUND POLICY

-a) Refunds for children whose insurance has been paid but did not participate in the program will be reimbursed fees paid minus the cost of insurance incurred by Jaguars United.
+a) Refunds for children whose insurance has been paid but did not participate in the program will be reimbursed fees paid minus the cost of insurance incurred by Thomas Jefferson Soccer Club.

 b) Refunds for children whose insurance is paid, starting in the program and received a shirt will be reimbursed the registration fee minus $15.

 c) No refunds will be given after the second week of the session unless the Board of Directors determines that there are extenuating circumstances involved.

 e second week of the session unless the Board of Directors determines that there are extenuating circumstances involved.